Reggie Watts: Comedy Bang! Bang! (2012–2015)

 In 2012, Watts began starring opposite Scott Aukerman on the IFC series Comedy Bang!
 Bang! based on the podcast of the same name.
-That same year, Watts began collaborating with Michael Cera, Tim & Eric, and Sarah Silverman to create a comedy YouTube channel called Jash.
+That same year, Watts co-founded the comedy YouTube channel Jash with Michael Cera, Tim & Eric, and Sarah Silverman.

-In 2013, On the Boards recorded a new Watts special entitled Transition, which played at various arts festivals including the Under the Radar Festival at The Public Theater; it was winner of the MAP Fund Award and Creative Capital award.
-The same year, Watts was invited to perform at Yoko Ono's Meltdown 2013 on the South Bank in London where he was supported by Mac Lethal.
+In 2013, Watts recorded a new special entitled Transition, which played at various arts festivals including the Under the Radar Festival at The Public Theater; it won the MAP Fund Award and Creative Capital Award.
+The same year, Watts was invited to perform at Yoko Ono's Meltdown festival in London's Southbank Centre, where he was supported by Mac Lethal.

 In 2014, Watts contributed the outro vocal on "Holy City" and beatbox on the title track of the Joan As Police Woman album The Classic.
 He also appeared as the last act in the season 4 premiere of John Oliver's New York Stand-Up Show where he told some jokes and performed a song.
 In December 2014, following CBS's announcement that Watts would lead The Late Late Show band, Aukerman announced that Watts would leave Comedy Bang!
 Bang! after the first half of 2015.
 Watts' final episode of Comedy Bang!
 Bang! was on June 5, 2015.

 The Late Late Show with James Corden and Spatial (2015–2023)

 Watts served as the bandleader and announcer for The Late Late Show with James Corden for its entire run from 2015 to 2023.
 He described his role on the show as "a mix of Paul Shaffer and Andy Richter".
 His band on the show was unofficially named Karen, but in response to the rise of that name being used as an insult, the band was renamed Melissa.
 Watts had a slot on the show to ask a guest a question about anything called Reggie's Question.
 The questions were a continuation of his time on Comedy Bang!
 Bang! and followed his preference for surreal comedy in his stand-up act.

-On December 6, 2016, Watts' Netflix special Spatial was released.